nh246/Analog_clock/README.md

-# Analog_clock
+# Analog Clock
-This is a basic analog clock using HTML ,CSS and JavaScript
+This is an Analog Clock.
+It is built with CSS, HTML, JavaScript.